AnanthaRajuC/anantharajuc.github.io/_posts/2018-07-29-Essential-Reading.markdown

 ## Articles

 <a href="https://medium.freecodecamp.org/how-to-write-a-good-software-design-document-66fcf019569c" target="_blank" >How to write a good software design doc</a> - This article is an attempt at describing what makes a design document great.

+<a href="https://github.com/webflow/leadership/blob/master/tech_lead.md" target="_blank" >The Webflow Tech Lead Guide</a> - A guide to understand the various aspects of being a Tech Lead

 <a href="https://nvie.com/posts/a-successful-git-branching-model/" target="_blank" >A successful Git branching model</a> - a popular branching model for the git version control system by <a href="https://nvie.com/about/" target="_blank" >Vincent Driessen</a>